idealabasu/foldable-camp/docs/what-to-bring.md

 ### First Day

-* Signed Permission Forms (if you did not yet complete it)
-* Pickup / Dropoff Form (if you did not yet complete it)
-* Emergency Contact Info (if you did not yet complete it)
 * **Adult** driver's license (for adult check-in and check-out)
     _or_
     **Student** driver's license (for student check-in and check-out)